The Important Role of Hospice Volunteer

 Comforting Volunteer Support

-Volunteers listen to the patient when they express themselves, offering them an outlet they might not have had before.
+Volunteers listen to the patients when they express themselves, offering them an outlet they might not have had before.
 Oftentimes their presence alone brings comfort and support, allowing patients to confide in them with their stories, secrets, fears, and hopes.
-Hospice volunteers also enjoy spending time with the patient, and participating in some of their favorite pastimes, like playing chess, cards, or watching TV.
+Hospice volunteers also enjoy spending time with the patient and participating in some of their favorite pastimes, like playing chess, cards, or watching TV.

 Communication